GermainMorilhat/ML-Project/README.md

   In order to evaluate the accuracy of our result, and compare the different methods we implement a N-cross-validation function.
 Thus, we will be able to have, for a dataset, N different repartition of the training and test sets, which will allow us to have a representative information of the performance of a method.

-<h3> c) Method used </h3>
+<h3> c) Methods used </h3>

-  For the evaluation of our model, we chose SVM, neural network and logistic regression to know the performance of our model.
-We decided to use the model provided by the "scikit learn" library because it is simple to use and efficient for these data.
+  We chose to use the scikit learn library to implement our classification models.
+We will implement several models such as :

   Figure : d